Niranjan-J/vehicle-detection/README.md

 # CI_Project
-Implementation of YOLO algorithm for object detection in autonomous diving cars.
+Implementation of Sliding Window algorithm for object detection in autonomous diving cars.